Walmart Global Tech: Walmart

+John Furner, President and CEO of Walmart Inc. visiting Walmart Global Tech office in Bangalore, India in 2026.

-Kosmix was acquired by Walmart in April/May 2011 and became @WalmartLabs for a rumored amount of $300 million.
+Kosmix was acquired by Walmart in April 2011 and became @WalmartLabs for a rumored amount of $300 million.
 In June 2012, Harinarayan and Rajaraman announced that they would be leaving the company to take some time off, with no immediate plans.

 In June 2013, Walmart bought predictive intelligence startup Inkiru to add analytics capabilities.
 In June 2018, Walmart announced it would hire 2,000 additional employees into Walmart Labs to improve the company's online grocery shopping platform.
 In July 2019, it acquired health tech startup FloCare and B2B wholesale trading platform BigTrade to bolster its customer service.

+Some products developed at Walmart Labs are Social Genome, ShoppyCat, and Get on the Shelf.

 Walmart Global Tech

+In 2020, Walmart Labs launched its new global identity as Walmart Global Tech.
 Walmart Global Tech develops and manages the foundational technologies on which Walmart Inc.'s customer experiences are built, including cloud, data, enterprise architecture, DevOps, infrastructure and security.
 The tech organization powers Walmart Inc. and its business units, including Walmart U.S., Sam's Club and Walmart International.
 It is also an enterprise services organization that develops solutions to help 2.3 million Walmart and Sam's Club associates work and live better.
-Walmart Global Tech is led by Suresh Kumar, Executive Vice President, Chief Technology Officer and Chief Development Officer for Walmart Inc.